spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/product-feature-walkthrough.md

 ---
 title: Product feature walkthrough
 last_updated: Aug 19, 2021
-description: The Product feature allows creating products, manage their characteristics and settings.
+description: The Product feature lets you create products, manage their characteristics and settings.
 template: concept-topic-template
 ---

-The _Product_ feature allows creating products, manage their characteristics and settings.
+The _Product_ feature lets you create products, manage their characteristics and settings.

 To learn more about the feature and to find out how end users use it, see [Product](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-feature-overview.html) for business users.